rasa/scoop-directory/README.md

 ## Adding buckets

-If GitHub fails to discover a bucket via its search api function, the bucket's URL can be manually added to [include.txt](https://github.com/rasa/scoop-directory/blob/HEAD/include.txt).
+If GitHub fails to discover a bucket via its search API function, the bucket's URL can be manually added to [include.txt](https://github.com/rasa/scoop-directory/blob/HEAD/include.txt).

 ## Excluding buckets <a name="notes"/>